Quest

 3am and no one to talk to.

-There's a specific hour, somewhere between 2 and 4 in the morning, when the worry shows up uninvited, the bedroom feels enormous, and there is no one awake to call.
+There's a specific hour, somewhere between 2 and 4 in the morning, when the worry about the kids shows up uninvited, the house is finally quiet, and there is no one awake to hear it.
 This is for that hour.

 Why 3am is a real thing, not just a feeling.

-The 3am wakeup is one of the most consistent complaints in midlife mental health, and the consistency itself is the tell.
-When a million women independently describe the same window of time, the same racing-heart, the same out-of-proportion worry, that's not a coincidence.
+The 3am wakeup is one of the most consistent complaints among moms, and the consistency itself is the tell.
+When a million mothers independently describe the same window of time, the same racing heart, the same out-of-proportion worry, that's not a coincidence.
 It's a biological pattern with a name in the sleep literature: middle-of-the-night awakening, or middle insomnia, frequently associated with elevated cortisol and disrupted REM continuity.[1]

-It is also a behavioral pattern: the place where the day's leftover thoughts go to find you when there is nothing else to do.
+It is also a behavioral pattern: the place where the day's leftover mental load goes to find you when the kids are finally down and there is nothing left to do but think.

 What the brain is doing at 3am.